Interactive Breakout Discussion Groups

 - CRISPR screening in primary cells using co-culture systems

-Chemical Biology in Drug Discovery
+TABLE 2: Chemical Biology in Drug Discovery

 Moderators: Jaimeen Majmudar, PhD, Principal Scientist, Chemical Biology, Pfizer, Inc.